 Make Use of Lifting Equipment As Much As Possible

 Even with “proper body mechanics”, there’s still a good chance of getting injured – especially when you regularly lift 200 to 300-pound patients.
 If your hospital offers any equipment specially designed for lifting, use it whenever you can.
 Fortunately, thanks to greater awareness surrounding injuries in the nursing profession, patient lifts are becoming increasingly common in hospitals.
+You can also invest in a quality back support to help stabilize your back.

 Take Frequent Breaks